James C. Davis: Career

 He resumed practicing law after his military service.
 He served as a state representative of DeKalb County from 1924 to 1928.
 He then served as an attorney for the Georgia Department of Industrial Relations from 1928 to 1931 and DeKalb County from 1931 to 1934.

 He served as a judge of superior court in the Stone Mountain Judicial Circuit from 1934 to 1937.

-Davis was a delegate to the 1948 Democratic National Convention.
+Congress

 He was elected to represent Georgia's 5th congressional district in the House of Representatives as a Democrat.
 Davis served in Congress from January 3, 1947, to January 3, 1963.

-Davis was a signatory to the 1956 Southern Manifesto, a document expressing the opposition of Southern congressional representatives to integration.
+Davis was a delegate to the 1948 Democratic National Convention.

 At the 1956 Democratic National Convention in August, he received 33 votes for President.
 His nomination speech was given at the convention by Governor Marvin Griffin.

+Opposition to Civil Rights

+Davis was a signatory to the 1956 Southern Manifesto, a document expressing the opposition of Southern congressional representatives to integration.
 He voted against the Civil Rights Act of 1957.